 MEALS

-To ensure we cater to your specific needs, please inform us of any special dietary requirements at the time of booking.
+We can accommodate specific dietary requirements to some extent, but these requests need to be made well in advance of the tour departure.
 It’s important to note that we cannot accommodate requests made at the start of the tour, so giving us a heads-up during the booking phase is key.

 Special Requirements: